Fashion is the second most polluting industry

-- While logo’d T-shirts may not be a hot resale item, the soft jersey seems to only get softer with multiple washes.
-That makes it ideal for a plethora of up-cycling projects, like T-shirt Yarn, Reusable Grocery Bags (tutorials coming soon!) or make yourself a set of T-shirt undies.
+- While logo’d T-shirts may not be a hot resale item, the soft jersey seems to get softer with multiple washes.
+That makes it ideal for a plethora of up-cycling projects, like T-shirt Yarn, Reusable Grocery Bags, or make yourself a set of T-shirt undies.

-- But if an item is really no longer wear-able, you could cut them into reusable cleaning rags (because paper towels are tree killers), or up-cycle them into useful household items like Reusable Food Wraps.
+- If an item is really no longer wear-able, cut them into reusable cleaning rags (because paper towels are tree killers), or up-cycle them into useful household items like Reusable Food Wraps.